iltuoconsulenteit/DocCropper/README.md

 - Optionally sharpens the image
 - Compiles all processed images into a PDF with layout control
 - Handles per-session temporary folders
+- Uploaded files are encrypted on disk and sessions are automatically removed after a short time

 ---